 Students will take two required courses, JRNL 1000 and JRNL 2000, which will introduce them to a range of possible interests from broadcasting to print and online media to digital and emerging media and writing for the media.
 After successfully completing JRNL 1000 and 2000, students should select one 2000-level course and three 3000- or 4000-level journalism courses.

-Students may want to emphasize conceptual and theory courses, may select skills courses that help to prepare them for possible careers, or complete a combination of the two.
+Students may emphasize conceptual and theory courses, may select skills courses that help to prepare them for possible careers, or complete a combination of the two.
+Students in the minor may take up to three credits of independent study and three credits of internship.
+Students may apply no more than six credit hours of transfer work, including three hours of upper-division credit.

 Required Courses and Credits